danieljmg/SPLs-BitBlasting-URS/README.md

 The steps to re-create RQ2 are:

 1. First, as it is a model counting performance comparison, we need an SPL modeled in Clafer, Z3 and DIMACS.
 You can find our 7 evaluated SPLs modeled in the three alternatives in the folder: */home/caosd/featuremodels*.
-For convenience, Z3 models are as well found in the PyCharm project *spl1c19*, under the folder z3.
+For convenience, Z3 models are as well found in the PyCharm project *spl1c19*, under the folder Z3.
 They are all identified by their concrete names.
+In case of external models that are just in DIMACS format, we two scripts, one to transform DIMACS into Clafer, and another DIMACS into Z3.
+They are located in the *PyCharm splc19 project*, folder *DIMACStransformations*.
+The main caveat is *dimacsname = NAMEOFSPL* and that DIMACS headers must be moved to a parallel file *NAMEOFSPLvars.dimacs*.
 2. SharpSAT timing and counting has already been performed in RQ1.
 3. Measure the average time to count all the valid configurations by Clafer 97 times.
 For this, there are Bash scripts for each model at: */home/caosd/Desktop/UFscripts/ClaferCounting* as well as a generic one (*generic.sh*).
 In case of the specific ones, you must run them using *Time* at the LXTerminal as:  *time ./NAME.sh*.
-In case of the generic one, two input parameters must be declared, number of counting repetitions and the location of the DIMACS model, for example:  *./generic.sh 97 /home/caosd/Desktop/featuremodels/clafer/axtls.txt.
+In case of the generic one, two additional input parameters must be declared, number of counting repetitions and the name of the DIMACS model, for example:  *./generic.sh 97 axtls*.
    1. NOTE: Clafer models (*txt* format) are compiled as an intermediate step creating *.js* format models.
 Both, .txt and .js, are located in /home/caosd/Desktop/featuremodels/clafer
 4. Measure the average time to count all the valid configurations by Z3 SMT solver 97 times.
 For this, we need to launch *PyCharm* found in the *Desktop*.
 Open the models identified by the *name.py* under the *z3* folder of the *splc19* project, and just run them individually with *RightClick->Run*.
    1. NOTE: KConfig models (Axtls, Trimesh and uClibc) where considered a timeout due to how long it takes to count configurations with Z3 SMT solver with them (i.e., years).
 We kindly advise not to perform model counting with such large models.